BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 </beans>
 ````
-Just the same as with the original example on Tutorialspoint we use a Java Server Page file to create the view.
+Just as with the original example on Tutorialspoint we use a Java Server Page file to create the view.
 JSP has some limitations which is why nowadays Spring recommends other HTML template engines and will use by default ThymeLeaf to create a web page view.
 In this example the variables _message_ and _time_ are passed by the HelloController.

  **src/main/webapp/WEB-INF/jsp/hello.jsp**